30 Rockefeller Plaza: Interior

 30 Rockefeller Plaza was designed with about 2100000 ft2 of rentable space in total.
 The eastern tower contains the Rainbow Room restaurant on the 65th floor, while the Rockefeller family office occupied the tower's 54th through 56th floors until 2014.
-The tower is the headquarters of NBC and houses NBC Studios, NBC News, MSNBC, and network flagship station WNBC.
+The tower is the headquarters of NBC and houses NBC Studios, NBC News, MSNBC, and network flagship station WNBC and WNJU.
 30 Rockefeller Plaza also contains offices for NBCUniversal Cable and, until 1988, the NBC Radio Network.
 Part of NBC's space also extends into the central part of the building.

 The superstructure uses 58500 ST of steel.
 To transport visitors to the top floors, Westinghouse installed eight express elevators in the RCA Building.
 They moved at an average speed of 1200 ft/min and were so expensive that they constituted 13 percent of the building's entire construction cost.
 One elevator reached a top speed of 1400 ft/min and was dubbed "the fastest passenger elevator ride on record".
 These elevators cost about $17,000 a year to maintain by 1942.
 The mechanical core also contains emergency-exit staircases, though there are fewer staircases on upper floors.
 For example, building plans indicate that the 12th story has three sets of emergency staircases, while the 60th story has two sets of staircases.